Dentures in Scarborough

 Ari’s teeth were severely worn down due to night grinding and hard brushing.
 A history of smoking had contributed to the discoloration of his teeth.

+*Results may vary from person to person.
 Any surgical or invasive procedure carries risk.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.
-This offer may change without notice.